alcorexchange/alcorexchange.github.io/source/index.html.md

 --------- | ------- | -----------
-type | string | Filter by "sell" or "buy" trades limit | integer | Number of trades to retrieve step | integer | Offset, can be changed for step-by-step loading of the entire history start_time | timestamp | Start time from which to query trades end_time | timestamp | End time for historical trades
+type | string | Filter by "sell" or "buy" trades limit | integer | Number of trades to retrieve step | integer | Offset, used for step-by-step loading of the entire history from | timestamp | Start time from which to query trades (milliseconds) to | timestamp | End time for historical trades (milliseconds)

 ### Responce
 Name | Type | Description
 ---------- | --------------------------- | ----------- | -----------
-trade_id | string | A unique ID associated with the trade for the currency pair transaction price | decimal | Transaction price. base_volume | decimal | Transaction amount in base pair volume target_volume | decimal | Transaction amount in target pair volume. time | timestamp | Unix timestamp in milliseconds for when the transaction occurred. type | string |  Used to determine the type of the transaction that was completed.
+trade_id | string | A unique ID associated with the trade price | decimal | Transaction price. base_volume | decimal | Transaction amount in base pair volume target_volume | decimal | Transaction amount in target pair volume. time | timestamp | Unix timestamp in milliseconds for when the transaction occurred. type | string |  Type of the transaction that was completed.

 ## Get Klines (Candles)
-This endpoint retrieves klines for specific ticker in a specific range.

 ```shell
 curl "https://alcor.exchange/api/v2/tickers/pgl-prospectorsw_wax-eosio.token/charts?resolution=60&from=1637856799500&to=1637869859000"
 ```